 Publications & Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Norway.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Italy.

 Prepared for the Meeting of the OECD Council at Ministerial level on 6-7 May 2014, this report pulls together the work on financial issues carried out by the Directorate for Enterprise and Financial Affairs over the past two years in connection with the New Approaches to Economic Challenges (NAEC) initiative.
 Find out more at www.oecd.org/naec.

 Forum 2014, entitled Resilient Economies for Inclusive Societies, will be organised around three cross-cutting themes: Inclusive Growth, Jobs, and Trust, exploring the multifaceted nature of resilience and how to now “bounce forward” in addressing economic, social, and environmental challenges.

 The Working Group is responsible for monitoring the implementation and enforcement of the OECD Anti-Bribery Convention, the 2009 Anti-Bribery Recommendation and related instruments.

 The OECD Anti-Corruption Division offers short-term internships of 2-6 months for qualified students.
 These internships provide students with the experience of working in an international organisation on anti-corruption issues and more specifically the OECD Anti-Bribery Convention.

 This review focuses on advancing the performance-management vision of the Comptroller General of the Republic of Chile with a view to enhance the relevance and positive impact of its work on accountability and decision making within the public administration.

 This document presents the schedule for Phase 3 country examinations.
 These examinations assess how effective countries’ anti-bribery laws are in practice.
 Updated April 2014.